soxueren/atsd/installation/ambari.md

 ### Restart HBase Region Servers

-## Check for port conflicts
+## Check for Port Conflicts

 ```
 sudo netstat -tulpn | grep "8081\|8082\|8084\|8088\|8443"
 ```

-If some of the above ports are taken, open `/opt/atsd/atsd/conf/server.properties` file and change ATSD listening ports accordingly.
+If some of the above ports are taken, open the `/opt/atsd/atsd/conf/server.properties` file and change ATSD listening ports accordingly.

 ```
 http.port = 8088